-There are more than 844,000 talented people in the Gainesville-Hall labor market area, which includes the active workforce of Hall and adjoining counties.
+There are more than 857,000 workers in the Gainesville-Hall County labor market area, which includes the active workforce of Hall and adjoining counties.
 Our Georgia workforce development initiatives encourage a high level of education and skills training.
 Skilled people in this region seek employment in the Gainesville area, evident in the Gainesville population surge from 40,000 at night to more than 100,000 during weekday working hours.

 Work Based Learning

 Building a sustainable workforce for Gainesville-Hall County that possesses the skills needed by today’s (and tomorrow’s) employers is of high priority.
 By collaborating with area employers, educators and business leaders to create new programs, market existing programs, remove barriers and influence perceptions, the Greater Hall Chamber’s Workforce Development Task Force influenced an increase from four manufacturers employing 16 high school students to 19 manufacturers employing 71 high school students.
 Since 28% of Hall County’s existing workforce is employed in goods producing, making sure our future workforce has access makes sense.
 We seek to:

 - Facilitate industry participation